Were You Injured In A Maritime Accident?

 - Eligible Out-of-Pocket Expenses

-How Much Will It Cost to Hire the Russell Law Firm to Handle My Louisiana Maritime Accident and Injury Case?
+How Much Will It Cost to Hire the Russell Law Firm, LLC to Handle My Louisiana Maritime Accident and Injury Case?

 Our trusted maritime accident and injury attorneys begin each conversation with our fellow New Orleanians during a free consultation, so they and their families can understand their legal rights and options to pursue the negligent party that caused their harm.